hippie68/pkgrename/README.md

 Please report bugs, make feature requests, or add missing data at https://github.com/hippie68/pkgrename/issues.

+#### For Windows: How to run pkgrename.exe from anywhere with modified arguments:

+Put pkgrename.exe in a folder (you can also put other command line programs there).
+Inside that folder, create a new file named "pkgrename.bat" and open it with Notepad.
+Write the following lines, while replacing "ARGUMENTS" with your preferred arguments (e.g.: "-m --pattern "%title% [%title_id%]"), including the quotes:

+    @echo off
+    pkgrename.exe "ARGUMENTS" %*

+Now click Start, type "env" and select "Edit environment variables for your account".
+Select "Path" and click edit.
+Select "New" and enter the folder where you put pkgrename.bat into.
+Close and reopen any opened command line windows for the changes to apply.

 # pkgrename (original Bash script)
 Renames PS4 PKG files based on local param.sfo information and predefined patterns.
 Requires Bash script or program "sfo" (https://github.com/hippie68/sfo) in your $PATH environment variable.